cite-architecture/CitableBase.jl/docs/src/implementations.md

 - the `Cite2Urn` type, in [CitableObject.jl](https://github.com/cite-architecture/CitableObject.jl)

 ## `Citable`

 The variety of potential citable resources is open ended.
-This list will be updated as we become aware of other Julia implementations.

-### Citable texts

-- citable passage
-- citable corpus
-- citable physical text

-Analyses of texts:

-- citable analysis
-- citable analyzed corpus

-### Collections of objects

-- citable object
+For a current list of implementations of `Citable`, see the README for [the CitableBase.jl github repository](https://github.com/cite-architecture/CitableBase.jl).